 The first turn is where stuff started getting pretty dicey, with now the waves really nailing me in the side and pushing me away from the buoys toward the shore.
 I had to work pretty hard to keep targeted toward the second turn.
 Then… came the way back, which was arduous.
 I took in a lot of water, sighting was hard, waves hitting me straight on, and I kept going way off course, with the kayaks telling me where to go.
 I think I easily swam another 300 meters in just this area and struggled to keep going toward my target.
 I knew if I kept swimming I’d make it, but it was a lot harder than I was expecting that direction.
 I started to feel a pain in my stomach and some cramping in my foot, but minimal in the latter.
 The second-to-last turn seemed to take forever to get to with me going off course.

 The last turn and final stretch was feeling pretty good, but still was too far off course toward the shore.
 I kept losing my angle of attack and ended up swimming a lot more than I needed to.
-I ended up getting out of the water with about a 2 hr. swim, which was way longer than I expected, but I felt totally victorious about completing it and really good.
+I ended up getting out of the water with a swim which was longer than I expected, but I felt totally victorious about completing it and really good.

 The first transition I booked it up the helix and into the changing area.
 I actually took my own wetsuit off (somewhat because I was dazed) and went.
 I yelled out my number, the guy brought my bag, I checked it, and we tore it open.
 I loaded up all my food in my side pouches, put on my socks, shoes, helmet, and glasses and ran out.
 I ran to my bike, got there before the person, and ran to the bike mount.
 I felt really good about how fast I got in and out and how well organized the transition was for bike.